sundrio/sundrio/annotations/dsl/readme.md

 Can be used on any method to define that it provides one or more characteristics (e.g. "method is a list option").

+#### @Option

-It can also be used to create custom annotations, that can be used to define aggregate rules (e.g. "requires the list keyword or any of delete or update keyword").
+Can be used to create custom annotations, that can be used to define aggregate rules (e.g. "requires the list keyword or any of delete or update keyword").
 More details on that later.

 Note: all methods by will have at least the method name as a keyword. (e.g. "withName()")

 #### @All

-Can be used on any method to express it dependency on a group of keywords (as "requires all of the specified keywords").
+Can be used on any method to express it dependency on a group of keywords (as "requires all of the specified annotations, keywords, methods").

 #### @Any

-Can be used on any method to express it dependency on a group of keywords (as "requires any of the specified keywords").
+Can be used on any method to express it dependency on a group of keywords (as "requires any of the specified annotations, keywords, methods").

 #### @None

-Can be used on any method to express it dependency on a group of keywords (as "conflicts with all of the specified keywords").
+Can be used on any method to express it dependency on a group of keywords (as "conflicts with all of the specified annotations, keywords, methods").

 #### @Only

-Can be used on any method to express it dependency on a group of keywords (as "compatible only with the specified keywords").
+Can be used on any method to express it dependency on a group of keywords (as "compatible only with the specified annotations, keywords, methods").

 #### @Or